-If we've accepted our child's dependency needs AND affirmed her development into her own separate person, she'll stay fiercely connected to us even as her focus shifts to peers, high school and the passions that make her soul sing.
+It's appropriate for teens to want to spend more time with their peers than their parents as they get older.
+Our job is raising our children to become independent people, and that means they need to increasingly test their wings in the wider world, without us there.
+Luckily, if we've accepted our child's dependency needs AND affirmed her development into her own separate person, she'll stay fiercely connected to her family, even as her focus shifts to peers, high school and the passions that make her soul sing.

 It is NOT a sign of healthy emotional development for a teen to push parents away, or for parents to let him.
 That’s a sign of a damaged relationship.
 Attempting to parent when your relationship with your child is damaged is like pushing a boulder uphill.
 It’s never too late in your relationship with your child to do repair work, to move closer.
 But it’s a whole lot harder to build the strong connection you want if the foundation isn’t there.

 Without understanding your teen's inner life, it's hard to understand his choices.
 I'm not saying that even with more connection you'll like his choices, or that you'd make the same ones.
 That's one of the benefits of being an adult -- hopefully you have better judgment than your teen!
 His frontal cortex is still developing into his twenties, so he's still building his impulse control and the ability to foresee the consequences of his actions.
 Good judgment, after all, develops from experience combined with reflection.
 Life will provide your teen with experience.
 Your job is to make sure he has the opportunity to reflect on his experience.
 But you can't do that by rubbing his nose in his bad decisions.
 You have to ask good questions and let him come to his own conclusions.

-In fact, don't be surprised if she plops down on your bed some night just when you're about to turn out the light to sleep, and wants to talk about what's going on in your life.
+In fact, don't be surprised if she plops down on your bed some night just when you're about to turn out the light to sleep, and wants to talk about what's going on in her life.
 I know, you need your sleep -- but what a vote of confidence from a teen!
 Every teen needs at least one relationship like that as she journeys toward independence.